We’re Living in a Data-Driven Eravoic

 Today, most organizations are focused on becoming data-driven, as they try to take advantage of data lake technologies, streaming and associated technologies for the processing of data in motion.
-This drive to become data-driven means increasing investments in data processing, analytics and machine learning software, because data and its rapid processing is a key driver in enabling companies to grasp the opportunities presented by digital transformation and to deliver a range of benefits, including better operational efficiencies and a competitive advantage.
+This drive to become data-driven means increasing investments in data processing, analytics and machine learning software, because data and its rapid processing is a key driver in enabling companies to grasp the opportunities presented by digital transformation and to deliver a range of benefits, including better operational efficiencies, understand voice of customer and gaining competitive advantage.

 The Evolving Importance of Data